Proposition 6 – Senate Bill 1 Repeal

 SB 1 provides funding for public transportation as follows:

-We project that, from these programs alone, SB 1 directs or makes available more than $700 million in new public transit funding in FY 2018-19.
+The Association projects that, from these programs alone, SB 1 directs or makes available more than $700 million in new public transit funding in FY 2018-19.
 Some of the revenue sources will grow or are adjusted up over time, generating $800 million/year by FY 2026-27 according to the Governor’s Administration.
-(While many of the new taxes and fees will be adjusted over time by a consumer price index factor – such as the TIF – the new incremental sales tax on diesel fuel is not indexed to CPI).

 Additionally, SB 1 provides funding for various other multimodal programs with the potential to boost public transit.